dharmab/8492sqdn.net/content/guides/dcs/standalone.md

 - The Heatblur store offers exclusive merchandise for Heatblur products.
 For example, preorders for the F-4 Phantom included an option to add a T-shirt at an inexpensive price.
 - The OrbX store offers Orbs, a loyalty program that can be redeemed for discounts on future OrbX purchases, such as addons for Microsoft Flight Simulator.

-The ED store starts sales earlier and ends sales later than the Steam store.

 ### Free Trials

 The standalone version of DCS World offers free trials for most modules, allowing you to try before you buy.
 Each module can be trialed for 2 weeks, with the trial resetting after 6 months.
 Each module's trial is independent, so you can trial multiple modules at once, or trial different modules at different times.